Relationships and Divorce – The Old Cat Box

 - You’re now faced with a very similar situation of relationship mismanagement as you were in before

 Cardboard boxes don’t have feelings.

-You might think it’s perfectly reasonable to hop out of one supposedly failing relationship and try out the new box (sexual pun unintended) like the cat did but the old box has long gone and moved onto their own greener pastures.
+You might think it’s perfectly reasonable to hop out of one supposedly failing relationship and try out the new box (sexual pun unintended) as the cat did but the old box has long gone and moved onto its own greener pastures.

 You’ve just screwed your own pooch.

 Be Better Than The Cat

 OK, let’s skip back to the top scenario again and try something different.

 ….
 Hey, look, someone else of the opposite sex is paying me attention

 Time for a mental reframe.